nitish778191/fitnessApp/README.md

 ServiceNow Security Operations: Ideal for integrating security with IT service management.
 Google Chronicle: Suited for advanced analytics and long-term security data retention, especially in cloud environments.
 Microsoft Sentinel: Excellent for organizations within the Microsoft ecosystem needing a scalable SIEM solution.
 Each platform has its strengths and is suited for different organizational needs and existing infrastructures.
-The choice depends on specific requirements such as existing tool integrations, cloud adoption, and the need for automation and advanced threat detection
+The choice depends on specific requirements such as existing tool integrations, cloud adoption, and the need for automation and advanced threat detection.